thomas-weigel/kit/README.md

 # aws.sh

-Only tested on MacOS because I'm a sad little consumer.
+Tested on Ubuntu Linux Server and MacOS.

-My use for this is to copy `aws.sh` and all of the `aws*.sh` files to `~/bash.d/aws.sh` and then in my bash profile, add this line:
+My use for this is to copy `aws.sh` and all of the `aws*` files to `~/bash.d/` and then in my bash profile, add this line:

       source ~/bash.d/aws.sh